axeldelafosse/expo-next-monorepo-example/README.md

 - Deploy to Vercel with `yarn deploy` -- if it fails, make sure to configure your project correctly: go to your project settings on Vercel and set the "Framework Preset" to Next.js and the "Root Directory" to `packages/next`.

+## Navigation

+Here is an example of how to handle navigation: https://github.com/axeldelafosse/expo-next-monorepo-example/pull/1

 ## What should I do next?

 Here are some ideas to get you started: